 add button "Start Deployment" "trigger job LiveDeployment"

-Configure user specific variables to customize bot behavior.
-E.g. each developer has his own server environment.
+Configure user-specific variables to customize bot behavior.
+E.g., each developer has their own server environment.

 Example: Having this global config: